-If the applicant is awarded a grant for full-time postgraduate studies, a post doctorate grant or a grant to fund research leave for a professor, the grantee is required to commit to full-time research work for the duration of the grant.
+If the applicant is awarded a grant for full-time postgraduate studies, a postdoctorate grant or a grant to fund research leave for a professor, the grantee is required to commit to full-time research work for the duration of the grant.
 If a recipient of a full-time postgraduate study grant engages in other work or substantial secondary work during the grant period, the disbursal of the grant may be discontinued and the grant may be cancelled.
+This rule does not apply to situations where part-time grant funding is combined with paid employment directly linked to research as described above in these application instructions.